SxC97/bklk-for-Ubersicht/README.md

 ###### Q: What color is your wallpaper?

 ###### A: The hexcode of the color is #202020 and is a good match for bklk.
-This widget hasn't been tested with other colors.
 You can set a custom color in System Preferences/Desktop & Screen Saver/Colors/Custom Color...

 ###### Q: What's that widget in your menubar?